MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-user-profiles.md

     ![Manage the owners of a OneDrive](media/120f7c8c-262f-4a41-a484-e830c662f534.png)

 > [!WARNING]
-> Do not remove a user as the admin of their own OneDrive.
-Doing this causes many experiences to break.
+> Do not change the Primary Site Collection Administrator or remove a user as the admin of their own OneDrive.
+Doing this is not supported and causes many experiences to break.

 For info about automatically transferring ownership of OneDrive to a user's manager when the user account is marked for deletion, see [Set up access delegation](/onedrive/retention-and-deletion).